orman112/blog/content/blog-markdown/DRAFT_integrating-firebase-with-react-redux/index.md

 }
 ```

-As you can see, were importing the `auth` object we created earlier that gives us access to Firebase's SDK.
-From here, we have two methods, `register` and `login` that utilize this SDK.
+As you can see, were importing the `auth` object we created earlier that gives us access to the Firebase SDK.
+We also have two methods, `register` and `login` that utilize this SDK.
 Assuming everything goes smoothly, we dispatch an action `loginSuccess` and `registerSuccess` and grab the current user from the same SDK.
 These actions will then be picked up by our reducer, which we'll create now (`firebase-reducer.js`):

 ```javascript
 export default function firebaseReducer(state = null, action) {